wp-plugins/scroll-top-and-bottom/readme.txt

 == Screenshots ==

-1. Settings Page of the plugis.
+1. Settings Page of the plugin.